LauraJimenezB/REST-API-Nerdery-Challenge/README.md

    ```sh
    npm install
    ```
-3. Change the values in env. following the keys of env.example
+3. Change the values in .env following the keys of env.example
   ```sh
   ---DATABASE
   NODE_ENV = "development"